-Car Seat education for fostercare and daycare is provided as a joint effort between Renville County Public Health and Kandiyohi County Health & Human Services.
+Car Seat education for fostercare and daycare (C.A.R.S) is provided as a joint effort between Renville County Public Health and Kandiyohi County Health & Human Services.
 This class is approved to meet the required car seat training for licensing.
 The class is offered nine times a year alternating in Olivia and Willmar with a $25 per person fee.
-To sign up for the class: Call #320-523-2570.
-Click on the attached link for the C.A.R.S. brochure, then fill out and mail to the appropriate site.
+To find out class dates and to sign up for the class: Call #320-523-2570.

 84% of car seats and 41% of booster seats are critically misused.
 Get educated!
 Sign up today!

 - Strap placement